Noxid86/handbook/Hiring Documents/Intellectual Property Agreement.md

 ## 1. Inventions Retained and Licensed

-I will provide to the Company, within ten (10) days of the Effective Date, a complete list describing with particularity all Inventions (as defined below) that, as of the Effective Date, belong solely to me or belong to me jointly with others, and that relate in any way to any of the Company's actual or proposed businesses, products, services, or research and development, and which are not assigned to the Company hereunder; or, if no such list is provided, I represent that there are no such Inventions at the time of signing this Agreement.
+I will provide to the Company, within ten (10) days of the Effective Date, a complete list describing with particularity all Inventions (Schedule B below) that, as of the Effective Date, belong solely to me or belong to me jointly with others, and that relate in any way to any of the Company's actual or proposed businesses, products, services, or research and development, and which are not assigned to the Company hereunder; or, if no such list is provided, I represent that there are no such Inventions at the time of signing this Agreement.
 This provision does not apply to public works to which I have contributed or those that are covered under an open source license.

 ## 2. Use or Incorporation of Inventions